South Africa Visa

 South Africa Visa Checklist

-- Current passport (minimum validity for 06 months until the planned date of return and minimum two blank pages for visa stamp) with all old passports
+- The current passport (with a minimum validity of 06 months until the scheduled return date and at least 02 blank pages for visa stamping) and all former passports.

-Please note: photo should not more than 03 months old and should not be used in any of the previous visas.
-Applicant’s ear must be visible in his/her photo.
+Please keep in mind that the photo should not be older than 03 months and should not have been used in any previous visa applications.

-- Birth certificate / national ID card copy of applicants.
+- A copy of the applicant’s birth certificate / national ID card is required.

-For Business Person: Trade license (renewal) and company’s letterhead pad (2 blank pages) require for proprietorship, partnership and limited company.
+For Business Person: For proprietorships, partnerships, and limited companies, a trade license (renewal) and a company’s letterhead pad (02 blank pages) are necessary.

 - Additional documents for partnership: Business agreement/deed copy.

-- Additional documents for limited company: Memorandum of article, certificate of incorporation, form 12 (For limited company), VAT, IRC and Membership certificate (If any).
+- Additional documents for limited company: Memorandum of Organization, Certificate of Incorporation, Form 12 (For Limited Companies), VAT, IRC, and Membership Certificate (If any).

-For Student: Student ID copy, original school leave letter/ permission of absence mentioned full address, telephone number, name and function of the person granting permission.
-If school trips then the purpose, the duration and the destination must be mentioned in the letter of the school.
+For Student: Student ID copy, original school leave letter/ permission of absence mentioned full address, telephone number, name, and function of the person granting permission.
+If it is a school trip, the purpose, the duration, and the destination must be mentioned in the school’s letter.

 Business card: 02 pcs.